moritzdietz/pi-syncscript/README.md

 * Create a configuration file for it to run from ```/etc/btsync/config.json```
 * Create a data directory for it's databases etc. in ```/home/pi/.btsync/```

-Prior to running this script you want to verify that the user variable on line 5 is correct.
-99% (that is my estimate ;D) are running and using the Raspberry Pi with the default user ```pi```.
-If that is the case for you, you don't need to change anything.
-Just follow the instructions below.

 ### Instructions